James Delingpole

 post photo preview

-We’ve just passed the fourth anniversary of a piece I wrote entitled “Why Chemtrails Are My Favourite Conspiracy Theory.”
+We’ve just passed the third anniversary of a piece I wrote entitled “Why Chemtrails Are My Favourite Conspiracy Theory.”
 Four years!
 How time flies when you are a batshit crazy, tinfoil hatted, ever-deeper-down-the-rabbit-hole loon!

 Chemtrails - My Favourite 'Conspiracy Theory'